ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-S hex wk auk Gone.—“ Generation after
+ hex wk auk Gone.—“ Generation after
 generation. ” says a fine writer, “have felt as
 we feel, and their lives were as active as our
 own.
 They passed away like a vapor, while